Interpretable Deep Learning for Stock Returns: A Consensus-Bottleneck Asset Pricing Model: The Economic Gains of Interpretable Prediction

-Tables~\ref{tab:grs-traditional}--\ref{tab:grs-consensus} present a comprehensive set of in-sample GRS tests evaluating the pricing performance of the CB-APM relative to conventional factor models.
+Tables~\ref{tab:grs-predicted}--\ref{tab:grs-consensus} present in-sample GRS tests evaluating the pricing performance of the CB-APM relative to conventional factor models.
 Across all tests, the GRS $F$-statistic assesses the joint null hypothesis that all pricing errors ($\boldsymbol{\alpha}$) are zero, such that lower $F$-statistics and higher $p$-values indicate superior mean--variance efficiency.
 The accompanying mean absolute and root-mean-squared alphas summarize the magnitude of mispricing across the corresponding test assets.